 Does your mouth always seem dried out, no matter what you do?
 You might have a condition appropriately named dry mouth.
 This means your mouth doesn’t have an adequate supply of saliva.
-Since saliva washes your mouth out of bacteria that cause tooth decay and gum disease, it’s important to your dentist that you have enough of it.
+Since saliva washes your mouth out of bacteria that cause tooth decay and gum disease, it’s important to your dentist in Venice that you have enough of it.
 Luckily, there are plenty of home remedies you can employ to treat it.
 Here are eleven of them.

 If you’re experiencing dry mouth, first make sure that you’re drinking plenty of water.
 Try to sip it constantly throughout the day to avoid the upset stomach that can come from chugging a whole bunch of water at once.

 Did you know that poor dental health can cause dry mouth?
 Ideally, you should brush and floss after every meal or snack to keep your mouth clean and healthy.
 Another good idea is to use a tongue scraper to remove bacteria from the tongue that can cause decay, gum disease, and bad breath.